jro31/jethro-codes/_articles/projects/meals-of-change.md

 ![Meals of Change screenshot](/images/meals-of-change/login-modal.png)

-The login modal works in much the same way, except we hit the `sessions#create` endpoint on the API instead.
+The login modal (above) works in much the same way, except we hit the `sessions#create` endpoint on the API instead:

 ```js
 const submitHandler = async event => {